Acellera/htmd/doc/source/how-to/system-build-custom-forcefield.md

 ## Gotchas

-- The default `topo` / `param` lists already contain entries for water, ions, GAFF, lipid17, RNA, DNA, etc. If you replace them, re-add the defaults you still need - tLeap will fail on residues whose parameters aren't loaded.
+- The default `topo` / `param` lists are **empty**; all bundled parameters (water, GAFF, lipid21, RNA, DNA) come from the leaprc entries in `ff`.
+So you usually only need to *append* to `topo` / `param` for new residues - no re-adding of defaults required.
+If you replace `ff`, on the other hand, re-add the leaprc entries you still need or tLeap will fail on residues whose parameters aren't loaded.
-- `.cif` files coming from the `parameterize` tool are auto-converted to `.prepi` via `prepgen`.
-If `prepgen` isn't on `$PATH`, `amber.build` raises a clear error - install AmberTools or the `antechamber-unofficial` PyPI package.
 - The order of `leaprc.*` files in `ff` matters: tLeap applies them in sequence, so later entries can shadow earlier ones.
 Put `leaprc.water.<model>` last so the water model isn't overwritten by an earlier protein/lipid leaprc.

 ## See also